Quansight-Labs/quansight-labs-site/posts/2021/01/enhancements-to-the-guvectorize-decorator.md

 ## NumPy Universal Functions

 NumPy introduces a type of function called Universal functions or ufuncs.
 Ufuncs are functions that operate on `ndarrays` element-by-element.
 [Examples](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) of universal functions are `np.log` and `np.log2`, which compute the natural and base-2 logarithms, respectively.
 Alongside ufuncs, NumPy also introduces the notion of generalized ufuncs or gufuncs.
-While the former is limited to element-by-element operations, the latter supports sub-array by sub-array operations at a time.
+While the former is limited to element-by-element operations, the latter supports subarray-by-subarray operations.

 Creating new NumPy ufuncs is not an easy process and may require one to [write some C code](https://numpy.org/doc/stable/user/c-info.ufunc-tutorial.html).
 Numba extends the NumPy mechanism for registering and using (generalized) universal functions with two decorators: `@vectorize` and `@guvectorize`.
 Those decorators allow one to easily create universal functions from Python, leaving the gruntwork to Numba.